NC shooting claims mom, veteran, matriarch, officer and teen - NewsBreak

 NC shooting claims mom, veteran, matriarch, officer and teen

-RALEIGH, N.C. — (AP) — An avid runner and the mother of three boys.
-A woman who was the “rock” of her family and knew everyone in the neighborhood.
+RALEIGH, North Carolina (AP) — An avid runner and the mother of three boys.
+A woman who was the "rock" of her family and knew everyone in the neighborhood.
 A Navy veteran whose wedding was two weeks away.

 These were among the victims of a shooting rampage in North Carolina's capital city, Raleigh, that claimed five lives and wounded two others.